xcart/xcart-docs/_pages/kb_en/look_and_feel/navigation/adding_new_items_to_your_stores_menus.md

 ![menus-footer.png]({{site.baseurl}}/attachments/ref_BDykFBbw/menus-footer.png)

 {% note warning %}
-Before you get started with this task, make sure that you have the **Simple CMS** module installed and enabled.
+Before you get started with this task, make sure that you have the addon **Simple CMS** installed and enabled.
 If not, {% link "install and activate it" ref_Vn1mMUw9 %}.
 ![]({{site.baseurl}}/attachments/6389788/7602615.png)
 {% endnote %}